 Due to the isolated nature of their work, lone workers face unique challenges regarding health and safety.
 There are no colleagues around to watch their back, to lend a hand, or to intervene when their actions become unsafe.
-Instead, lone workers must rely on their own skills, knowledge, and experience to carry out the job safety.
+Instead, lone workers must rely on their own skills, knowledge and experience to carry out the job safely.

 These specialized lone worker solutions don’t just come from anywhere, of course.
 It’s up to you to provide your lone workers with a unique training approach that’s more extensive than the one you use for your in-house employees.
 And most importantly, you need to take an approach that enhances learning and encourages retention—one that sticks.

 One of the best ways to train lone workers is to use experiential learning.
 This type of learning takes lone employees out of the office (an environment most lone workers aren’t used to or comfortable with) and immerses them in real-life situations.
 By seeing and doing, lone workers will develop the confidence and instincts necessary to mitigate the risks associated with their job.